FridayCreation/TongFa/README.md

 This is a page that contains an installation instruction for iOS, Android and Server.
 If you have any questions, contact us.

 ### iOS Setup Instruction
 Before running the project, you have to set up the environment.
-We are using **Cocoapods** to manage librarys for the iOS app.
+We are using [Cocopods](http://cocoapods.org) to manage librarys for the iOS app.
 Open the terminal and input following command:

 ```
 $ sudo gem install cocoapods